opendicom/DECK_WebTransport/README.md

 SIRIUS WebTransportPacs is no standard PACS, neither is interoperable with Standard DICOM viewers.
 SIRIUS WebTransportPacs is an all-in-one system for storage, data mining, distribution and visualization.
-It is designed starting from the specifications of modern web browsers.

-in order to offer the lowest latency in most challenging network conditions, such as for instance source communting (wifi/3,4,5G or satelite).
+It is designed starting from the specifications of modern web browsers in order to offer the lowest latency in most challenging network conditions, such as for instance source communting (wifi/3,4,5G or satelite).
 This implies streaming and datagram management over UDP.
 W3C WebTransport QUIC UDP enables UDP channels creation vía javascript client side.
-This also implies to distantiate the product from DICOM part 10 and DICOMweb, which were designed for files only and adopted complex metadata structures.
+This also implies some optimization of DICOM part 10 and incompatibility with DICOMweb, which were designed for files TCP transport and adopted complex metadata structures.

 ## Goals
 - first: complex large imaging study diagnostic from high quality cell phone, tablet